11th April 2017

 The BAM Special Interest Group in Inter-Organizational Collaboration: Partnerships, Alliances and Networks (SIGIOC) promote a dynamic and inter-disciplinary track that appeals to a wide range of BAM conference participants.
 It brings together researchers with diverse focal topics and theoretical foundations, who share an interest in management across organizational boundaries.

 Research on inter-organizational collaborations of any form (alliances, joint ventures, networks, partnerships etc), on any scale (international, national, regional, local), and any sector (public, private, third sector, cross-sector) will be considered within this track.
-We welcome the submission of empirical and theoretical pieces, and papers which promote discussion of methodological issues particular to IOC research.
-In line with the conference theme, we also welcome contributions on inter-organizational collaborations which reflect, examine or discuss thriving Inter-organizational collaborations in turbulent times.
+We welcome the submission of empirical and theoretical pieces, and papers which promote discussion of methodological issues particular to inter-organizational collaborations (IOC) research.
+In line with the conference theme, we also welcome contributions on IOC which reflect, examine or discuss practices and theories of IOC, especially those re-connecting IOC research with other disciplines of social science or with topic themes such as sustainability.
 Building on the excellent sessions at recent BAM conferences, we are especially keen to receive developmental papers to stimulate discussion.
 Suggestions for Symposia that integrate aspects of management in inter-organizational contexts would also be welcome.

 For this year's conference, we invite submissions, relating to any of these areas that are framed, however broadly, within the conference theme.
 We welcome submissions that examine theoretical concepts and practical aspects relevant to the conference theme and around knowledge and learning in advancing management research, education and practice.
 Issues that submissions might consider could include: the advantages and disadvantages of adopting multiple paradigms and theories when conducting knowledge and learning research; how management knowledge and education might be developed through pedagogical and theoretical debates; and how companies deal with specific challenges of knowledge and learning during such times and incorporate different approaches into recognised knowledge management and organisational learning practices.
 Submissions that provoke reasoned debate on specific organisational and management education challenges within the knowledge and learning community will be particularly welcome.
 To this end, we would especially encourage submissions for symposia jointly to the Knowledge and Learning Track and other conference tracks.

-- What are the key theoretical and empirical considerations that need to be addressed by leadership research in this context?
+- What key theoretical and empirical considerations need to be addressed by leadership research in this context.

-This track aims to encourage the growing number of management and business historians who work in business schools and social science departments to engage in constructive debate with a wide range of management scholars.
-The 2016 conference theme, ‘Thriving in Turbulent Times’, is an ideal opportunity to explore the value of historical study for management research.
-Histories of organizations, industries and institutions give us the opportunity to understand how managers have responded to turbulent times in the past, whether it be through war, economic crisis, scandal or other disruptions to their activities.
-In this track we specialize in chronologically or longitudinally motivated research.
-This year we welcome papers either using new and innovative methodologies, or applying archival methodology to a new disciplinary context.
+This track aims to encourage management and business historians who work in business schools and social science departments to engage in constructive debate with a wide range of management scholars.
+The 2017 conference theme calls for management scholars to re-engage with social science disciplines.
+This provides an excellent opportunity for management historians to consider the role that history can play in influencing management knowledge and practice, as well as contributing to wider theory in the disciplines of economics, strategy, accounting, finance, law and sociology.
+In this track we specialise in chronologically or longitudinally motivated research.
+This year we particularly welcome papers relating to the economic or social history of business or management, or applying archival methodology to a new disciplinary context.
 We are also interested in context specific papers using more traditional historical methodology but which take innovative approaches to relate their findings to wider social science concerns.
-In addition, we appreciate papers dealing with the legacy of turbulence in the past in business and management more generally, and how it has influenced the diversity of experience in present day businesses, regions and communities.

 In the spirit of pluralism we also encourage cross-disciplinary papers and workshop submissions that link different Tracks, while the main conference theme ought to feature prominently in all submissions.
 As a group we are inherently multi-disciplinary and believe in the application of theory to historical analysis, and there is no single epistemology for approaching this.
 We aim to encourage theoretically orientated social science history with a clear relationship to present day debates in the management discipline.

 The track welcomes papers using a range of methodologies, and quantitative, qualitative and mixed methods approaches.
-One area of particular interest is integration of online and offline channels, the development of omnichannels, their implications for consumer decision making and the customer shopping journey.
+In addition, given the conference theme of BAM 2017, we invite contributions that address problems concerning 'pure' and 'applied' research, and that demonstrate a re-connection with social sciences and other disciplines.
+As in previous years we are also interested in developments in the integration of online and offline channels, the development of omnichannels, their implications for consumer decision making and the customer shopping journey.
 Interdisciplinary work can find a place here, and researchers may consider proposing workshops or symposia to supplement the track sessions.
 However, this by no means excludes submissions from the very wide range of topics listed below.
 Both developmental and full papers are accepted, and are organised separately.
 The developmental papers are presented less formally in sessions designed to stimulate discussion: these are particularly useful for testing and exploring new fields of research in marketing and retail.
-For the 2016 conference we are also planning a special publication session as part of our track.

 Submissions are invited from the following areas: